vitorsvieira/dilate/README.md

   implicit class TaggedjavautilUUID(val value: java.util.UUID) extends AnyVal {
     def token: Token = value.asInstanceOf[Token]
   }

-  val field = "value"
-  def renew(account: BankAccount) = account.copy(token = java.util.UUID.randomUUID().token)
 }
 ```

 Note that in the example above `import BankAccount._` is presented.
-This is required when using `@newtype` annotation only and for classes with default values and/or companion objects with values looking for implicit conversion.
+This is required only when using `@newtype` annotation and specially for classes with default values and/or companion objects with values looking for implicit conversion.
 This is required due to current limitations on macro whiteboxing.

-You can find the examples above in the `examples` folder.
+All the examples above are available in the `examples` folder.

 ### References and Answers ##